 Investors active in Riverside often also work in Brookfield, LaGrange Park, North Riverside.

-Riverside investor financing FAQ
+Riverside investor FAQ

 Yes.
 Riverside is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.